 Authored by James Bodalski

 The Society of Financial Examiners (SOFE) Career Development Seminar (CDS) is always packed with high quality educational sessions.
-At the 2017 CDS, several notable topics were discussed including impacts of the financial crisis, lessons learned on fraud and NY DFS cybersecurity requirements.
+At the 2017 CDS, several notable topics were discussed including impacts of the financial crisis, lessons learned on fraud and NYS DFS cybersecurity requirements.

 Impact of the financial crisis on insurance companies